Luligu/matterbridge-webhooks/README.md

 # Webhook devices

-It allows also to create a device based on webhooks.

 Features:

 - It is possible to choose the device type from the config.
 - It is possible to set the method with a prefix 'GET#' or 'POST# in the urls.
 Default if omitted is GET.
-- It is possible to use converters in the url.
+- It is possible to use converters and attributes in the url.

 ## Supported device types: